 His desire for control would cause his downfall.
-Henry II was born during 1133 in Le Mans, France.
+Henry II of England was born during 1133 in Le Mans, France.
 His father, Geoffrey Plantagenet, was the count of Anjou, Maine, and Touraine.
 His mother, Matilda, was the daughter of King Henry I of England.
 Matilda instilled in her son the belief that he was destined to inherit the English throne.

 During Henry’s childhood, his mother focused on securing the English throne.
 As the only surviving legitimate child of Henry I, Matilda was his heir.
 However, the idea of an English queen proved unpopular.
 After King Henry’s death, Matilda’s cousin, Stephen, capitalized on this sentiment.
 He quickly arrived in England and seized the crown in December 1135.
 Matilda could only watch on from France as her birthright was stolen from her.